vananhmai-DA/Financial-Statement-Analysis-Dashboard-Germany_23-25/README.md

 - Discounts below **5%** can be approved by the sales team.
 - Discounts between **5% and 8%** require approval from the Sales Manager or Head of Growth.
-- Discounts above **8%** should only be approved for strategic customers with healthy margin, strong payment history, and no overdue AR.
+- Discounts above **8%** should only be approved for strategic customers with healthy margin, strong payment history, and no currently overdue balances.
-- Customers with overdue AR should not receive additional discount or new credit terms until payment issues are resolved.
+- Customers with repeated late payments or currently overdue balances should not receive additional discounts or new credit terms until payment issues are resolved.

 ### 8.3 Optimize costs through productivity, not broad cost cutting